adam-faulkner/SklearnTextClassify/README.md

 # SklearnTextClassify

 This project implements basic text classification functionality using Sklearn.
 It will be of interest to anyone who'd like to  quickly run text classification experiments with a minimum of fuss and wrangling with the Sklearn API.
-Sklearn tends to make common feature generation functionality such as concatenation of different feature types (e.g., categorical and numeric types) an oddly difficult process.
+Sklearn tends to make common feature generation functionality such as concatenation of different feature types (e.g., categorical and numeric types) difficult.
 Several Stackoverflow exchanges testify to this.
-Here, I've collected various solutions to creating heterogenous feature types in Sklearn along with more contemporary types such as embeddings-based features and made them availabel via a CLI.
+Here, I've collected various solutions to creating heterogenous feature types in Sklearn along with more contemporary types such as embeddings-based features.
+Simple classificaation experiments can be run with an appropriately formatted dataset using the CLI.

 ## Example usage